Frobenius nonclassical hypersurfaces: Rational points and the universal lower bound on degree

 \begin{defn} Let $\mathcal{S}$ be a set of $\bF_q$-points in $\bP^n$.
 We say that $\mathcal{S}$ is a \emph{blocking set with respect to lines} if $\mathcal{S}\cap L$ is non-empty for each $\bF_q$-line $L\subset\bP^n$.
 Such a blocking set $\mathcal{S}$ is called \emph{trivial} if it contains all the $\bF_q$-points on some $\bF_q$-hyperplane.
 Otherwise, $\mathcal{S}$ is called \emph{non-trivial}. \end{defn}

 More generally, one can define the notion of a $k$-blocking set which is a set of $\bF_q$-points in $\bP^n$ which meets every $(n-k)$-dimensional space defined over $\bF_q$.
 The definition above can then be viewed as the special case when $k=n-1$.
 See \cite{KS20}*{Chapter 9} for a comprehensive account of finite geometry in higher dimensional spaces.
+For a further generalization and the sets of minimal cardinality under it, see \cite{Hub87}.
+In addition, two recent papers \cites{AGY-blocking-1, AGY-blocking-2} study blocking sets arising from the $\mathbb{F}_q$-rational points of plane curves over finite fields.